 Joseph Jacovino, Jr.

-Joseph J. Jacovino, Jr graduated from the Hartt College of Music with a Bachelor of Music degree in piano performance and from the Manhattan School of Music with a Master’s Degree in Music Education.
-He has been the Director of Music for the past thirty-two years at Holy Cross High School in Waterbury, where he directs the concert band, jazz band, guitar ensemble, handbell choir, piano keyboard class, and teaches music theory.
+Joseph J. Jacovino, Jr. graduated from the Hartt College of Music with a Bachelor of Music degree in Piano Performance and from the Manhattan School of Music with a Master's Degree in Music Education.
+He retired in 2014, after 35 years, as the Music Director at Holy Cross High School in Waterbury, where he directed the concert band, jazz band, guitar ensemble, handbell choir, piano keyboard class, and taught music theory.

 Since 2000, Mr. Jacovino has been the organist/cantor/choir director at St. Rose of Lima Church in Newtown, where he has conducted numerous concerts involving the St. Rose Festival Chorus and Orchestra.
 In 2005 the choir traveled to Italy performing concerts in Rome, Florence, and at the Vatican.

-Mr. Jacovino has been an active piano soloist, having appeared with the Waterbury Symphony Orchestra, Naugatuck Valley Community College Orchestra, the Connecticut Master Chorale Orchestra, and the St. Rose Festival Chorus Orchestra.
+Mr. Jacovino has been an active piano soloist, having appeared with the Waterbury Symphony Orchestra, Naugatuck Valley Community College Orchestra, the Connecticut Master Chorale and Orchestra, and the St. Rose Festival Chorus and Orchestra.
 He has appeared in recital on numerous occasions as a classical organist and pianist.
-Joe currently lives in Middlebury with his wife Roberta, and two children Sara and Jay.